Background texture image

 Pete Van Wieren was a beloved figure in Atlanta, as the voice of Braves baseball from 1976 through 2008.
 Nicknamed The Professor, Van Wieren worked alongside Skip Caray to deliver Braves fans a delightfully intelligent play-by-play account of each game.
 He also wrote a book about his career in broadcasting, cleverly titled Of Mikes and MenListen to Pete Van Wieren.

 Don Pardo introducing Saturday Night Live might be the most recognizable sound in late-night television.
 In his iconic style, he welcomed some of the greatest musicians, actors and comedians of the last 40 years, spending 38 seasons with the show before his death in August 2014.
 He also earned the unique distinction of being one of the few announcers who audiences knew by name.
-Watch this tribute to Don.
+Here’s a tribute to Don.

 Robin Williams is known for much more than his voiceovers; he was also a brilliant actor and a groundbreaking comedian.
 Even though his voiceover work often went uncredited, his vocal performances in iconic movies left a lasting impression on an entire generation.
 Watch this behind-the-scenes look at Robin’s work in Disney’s Aladdin.